 Via San Tomaso, 7 – Bergamo

-Last admission to the Former Oratory of San Lupo: 6:30 PM
+Last entrance to the Ex Oratorio di San Lupo: 6:30 p.m.

 Palazzo della Ragione